Object-aware Contrastive Learning for Debiased Scene Representation: Experiments

 \subsection{Unsupervised object localization}

 We check the performance of our proposed self-supervised object localization method, ContraCAM.
 Figure~\ref{fig:loc-cam} shows the examples of the ContraCAM on various image datasets, including CUB, Flowers, COCO, and ImageNet-9 datasets.
-ContraCAM identifies the shapes of the objects and separates the different objects.
-We also provide the quantitative results in Table~\ref{tab:loc-main}, reporting the mask mean intersection-over-unions (mIoUs).
-The ContraCAM is comparable with the state-of-the-art unsupervised object localization method, ReDO \citep{chen2019unsupervised}.\footnote{We only consider fully self-supervised methods solely utilizing the data of the target domain.} Also, one can see that the negative signal removal, i.e., \texttt{ReLU} in Eq.~\eqref{eq:con-score}, is a critical to the performance (see Appendix~\ref{sec:add-loc-neg} for the visual examples).
+ContraCAM even detects multiple objects in the image.
+We also quantitatively compare ContraCAM with the state-of-the-art unsupervised object localization method, ReDo \citep{chen2019unsupervised}.
+Table~\ref{tab:loc-main} shows that the ContraCAM is comparable with ReDO, in terms of the the mask mean intersection-over-unions (mIoUs).
+One can also see that the negative signal removal, i.e., \texttt{ReLU} in Eq.~\eqref{eq:con-score}, is a critical to the performance (see Appendix~\ref{sec:add-loc-neg} for the visual examples).

-We also compare the localization performance of the ContraCAM and the classifier CAM in Table~\ref{tab:loc-cam}, trained on the ImageNet \citep{deng2009imagenet} dataset under the ResNet-50 architecture, and evaluated on the trained (ImageNet) and unseen datasets.
-We use the publicly available supervised classifier \citep{paszke2019pytorch} and MoCov2, and follow the MaxBoxAccV2 evaluation protocol \citep{choe2020evaluating} that averages the ratios of the bounding boxes whose mean intersection-over-unions (mIoUs) are larger than 30\%, 50\%, and 70\%.
+We also compare the localization performance of ContraCAM (using MoCov2) and classifier CAM (using a supervised model).
+Table~\ref{tab:loc-cam} shows the results where all models are solely trained from the target dataset and evaluated on the same dataset.
+Interestingly, ContraCAM outperforms the classifier CAM on CUB and Flowers.
+We conjecture this is because CUB and Flowers have few training samples; the supervised classifier is prone to overfitting.
+On the other hand, Table~\ref{tab:loc-cam-transfer} shows the results on the transfer setting, i.e., the models are trained on the ImageNet \citep{deng2009imagenet} using the ResNet-50 architecture.
+We use the publicly available supervised classifier \citep{paszke2019pytorch} and MoCov2, and follow the MaxBoxAccV2 evaluation protocol \citep{choe2020evaluating}.
 The ContraCAM often outperforms the classifier CAM, especially for the unseen images (e.g., CUB).
-This is because the classifiers project the features unrelated to the target classes, losing their generalizability on the out-of-class samples.
-See Appendix~\ref{sec:add-loc-cam} for the detailed discussion.
+This is because the classifiers project out the features unrelated to the target classes, losing their generalizability on the out-of-class samples.

-We provide the additional analysis and results in Appendix~\ref{sec:add-loc}.
-It includes: effects of the number of iterations (Appendix~\ref{sec:add-loc-iter}) and the choice of negative batches (Appendix~\ref{sec:add-loc-batch}) for the ContraCAM, and comparison with the gradient-based saliency methods \citep{sundararajan2017axiomatic,smilkov2017smoothgrad} when used the same contrastive score (Appendix~\ref{sec:add-loc-saliency}).
-ContraCAM detects the background if we construct the batch with similar images, but providing a small amount of randomly selected images resolve the issue.